Jench2103/docker-base-workspace/README.md

     This script will help you manage the Docker Base Workspace.
     You can execute this script with the following options.

-    start     : build and enter the workspace stop      : stop and exit the workspace prune     : remove the docker image
+    pull      : pull the latest official image from DockerHub build     : build a new image on this machine start     : pull and enter the workspace stop      : stop and exit the workspace prune     : remove the docker image
-    rebuild   : remove and build a new image to apply new changes
+    repull    : remove the existing image and pull the latest one to apply new changes rebuild   : remove the existing image and build a new one to apply new changes
 ```

 - The `bash run start` command can perform different tasks for you depending on the actual situation.
-    - First execution: Build the Docker image, create a container, and enter the terminal.
+    - First execution: Pull the Docker image, create a container, and enter the terminal.
     - Image exists but no running container: Create a container and enter the terminal.
     - Container is running: Enter the terminal.
 - Users can put all permanent files in `~/projects` of the workspace, which is mounted to `docker-base-workspace/projects` on the host machine.